swiftlang/swift/userdocs/diagnostics/embedded-restrictions.md

       weak var parent: Node?    // error: attribute 'weak' cannot be used in Embedded Swift }

+* Dynamic casts to a type involving a protocol are not supported, because Embedded Swift does not include runtime metadata about protocol conformances.
+For example:

+    protocol P: AnyObject { }
+    func casting(object: AnyObject) {
+      if let p = object as?
+P { // error: cannot perform a dynamic cast to a type involving protocol 'P' in Embedded Swift
+        // ...
+      }
+    }

 * Non-final generic methods in a class, which are prohibited because they cannot be specialized for every possible call site.
 For example:

     class MyGenericClass<T> {